 Natalie Ball wasn't too far behind Mallen finishing 13th overall with a time of 18:41.90, just six seconds shy of being in the Top 10.

-The Lancer women finished with 117 points and PacWest competitor, Azusa Pacific, won the national tournament with 80 points.
+The Lancer women finished with 117 points while PacWest rival, Azusa Pacific, won the national championship with 80 points.

 CBU finished with 84 points and Oklahoma Christian won the men's meet with 41 total points.